More Garrus Mask Work

 While the mandibles are not articulated in the final mask (yet!), they are built to be able to move side-to-side.
 Here, you can see that I attached in a couple of binding posts to form a pivot point.
-The white material is Apoxie® Sculpt.
+The white material is Apoxie Sculpt.
 You can also see the rig I was intending to use for part of the mandibles' pivot joint, but it didn't end up working out - so feel free to ignore it. :)

 The top part of the mask, by design, would never be attached permanently to the bottom part of the mask.
 Here, you can see the velcro added to the hat and to the upper mask that would hold it all together.
-I later replaced the velcro with black to hide it better, and the piece underneath the middle crest became much shorter.
+I later replaced the it with black velcro to hide it better, and the piece underneath the middle crest became much shorter.